bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

    parallelism of systems traversing the hierarchy.
 The alternative requires a dedicated O(n) sweep over the hierarchy whenever it's mutated.

-### Linked List Hierarchy
+### Alternative: Linked List Hierarchy
 Instead of using two separate components to manage the hierarchy, this alternative aims to have only one: `Hierarchy`.
 This hierarchy component provides *read-only* access into an entity's immediate hierarchial relationships: its parent, previous sibling, next sibling, and it's first child.
 All of these may return `Option<Entity>`, signalling that such relationships do not exist.
 This creates a single component that creates a top-down forest of entity trees, where each entity forms a doubly-linked list of siblings.
 It may also cache infromation about the component's position within the hierarchy like it's depth.

 ```rust